mdzahidul-islam/Network-Design/README.md

+# Network Design Lab Assignments and Research Project

-This repository contains the lab assignments and Research project for Network Design using "Computer Networking: a Top Down Approach" book by J.F.
-Kurose, K.W.
-Ross
+This repository contains lab assignments and a research project for Network Design based on the book "Computer Networking: A Top-Down Approach" by J.F.
+Kurose and K.W.
+Ross.

+## Lab Assignments

-Phase 1:
+### Phase 1:
+- **UDP Communication:**
-Basic implementation of client, server communication over UDP.
+  - Basic implementation of client-server communication over UDP.

-Phase 2:
+### Phase 2:
+- **Reliable Data Transfer 1.0:**
-Implementation of the Reliable Data Transfer 1.0 protocol using Python.
+  - Implementation of the Reliable Data Transfer 1.0 protocol using Python.

-Phase 3:
+### Phase 3:
+- **Reliable Data Transfer 2.2:**
-Implementation of the Reliable Data Transfer 2.2 protocol using Python.
+  - Implementation of the Reliable Data Transfer 2.2 protocol using Python.

-Phase 4:
+### Phase 4:
+- **Reliable Data Transfer 3.0:**
-Implementation of the Reliable Data Transfer 3.0 protocol using Python.
+  - Implementation of the Reliable Data Transfer 3.0 protocol using Python.

-Phase 5:
+### Phase 5:
+- **Go-Back-N ARQ:**
-Implementation of the Go-Back-N Automatic Repeat Request protocol using Python.
+  - Implementation of the Go-Back-N Automatic Repeat Request protocol using Python.

-Phase 6:
+### Phase 6:
+- **TCP-like Protocol:**
-Implementation of a TCP-like networking protocol with flow control using Go-Back-N sliding window algorithm and congestion control using Slow Start and the TCP Tahoe avoidance algorithm.
+  - Implementation of a TCP-like networking protocol with flow control using the Go-Back-N sliding window algorithm and congestion control using Slow Start and the TCP Tahoe avoidance algorithm.
 Written in Python.

-Research Project:
+## Research Project

+- **Topic: Software Defined Networking (SDN)**
-Report and presentation on Software Defined Networking and its applications.
+  - Report and presentation on Software Defined Networking and its applications.